 Dr. Scott joined the Faculty of Medicine at U of C in 1982 and has brought his expertise to the classroom as a Professor of Paediatrics in the Division of Paediatric Gastroenterology and Nutrition (DPGN) at Alberta Children's Hospital and the University of Calgary, and offered his skills as an active clinician and researcher.
 In 1998, he was appointed Professor and Head, Department of Paediatrics, Faculty of Medicine, University of Calgary; Head, Regional Clinical Department, Paediatrics, Calgary Health Region; and Chair in Paediatric Research, Alberta Children's Hospital Foundation.
 From 2007 to 2009, he was appointed as Vice Dean, Faculty of Medicine.
 In April of 2009, Dr. Brent Scott accepted the role of Director, Alberta Children’s Hospital Research Institute for Child and Maternal Health (ACHRI).
 Executive Director since 2012, Dr. Scott works collaboratively with Alberta Health Services; the University of Calgary and the Institute’s sponsoring Foundation, the Alberta Children’s Hospital Foundation to achieve a shared vision of “A healthier and more prosperous future for our children through research”.
 The Institute’s mission is to foster healthy biological and psychosocial trajectories for babies, children and youth through excellence in research, innovation, knowledge translation and education.

 Dr. Scott has always been a strong proponent of developing excellence in education and research to improve the provision of clinical care.
 He has received a number of awards and distinctions including the Alberta Heritage Foundation for Medical Research (AHFMR) Clinical Investigator award in 1985, followed in 1991 by an AHFMR Scholar award and in 1996 a Senior Scholar award.
 He was recognized by the Promotions Committee, Faculty of Medicine, with the Distinguished Service Award for excellence in research and education in 1997.
-In 2003, the ACH Medical Staff Association Award of Excellence officially recognized his exceptional work and leadership on behalf of the children of Southern Alberta, and in 2010, he was awarded a Certificate of Merit from the College of Physicians and Surgeons of Alberta.
-He holds the Husky Energy Chair in Child and Maternal Health, as well as the Alberta Children’s Hospital Foundation Chair in Paediatric Research.
+In 2003, the ACH Medical Staff Association Award of Excellence officially recognized his exceptional work and leadership on behalf of the children of Southern Alberta; and in 2010, he was awarded a Certificate of Merit from the College of Physicians and Surgeons of Alberta.
+In 2016, he was recognized as Canada's top pediatrician when he received the Dr. Alan Ross Award.
+He holds the Husky Energy Chair in Child and Maternal Health, as well as the Alberta Children's Hospital Foundation Chair in Paediatric Research.